 American odds will manifest as a minus (favourite) or positive (underdog) number based on a standard bet of $100.

-If the Devils are favoured to win at -180 for example, it means a $180 bet is required to profit $100.
-This is because the Devils' winning probability is greater than 50%.
+If the Devils are favoured to win at -180, for example, it means a $180 bet is required to profit $100.
+This is because the Devils' winning probability is higher than 50%.

-Conversely, if New Jersey is lined at +150, it means they are underdogs and $150 will be profited from a $100 bet.
-This is due to them having a winning probability less than 50%.
+Conversely, if New Jersey is lined at +150, it means they are underdogs, and $150 will be profited from a $100 bet.
+This is due to them having a winning probability of less than 50%.

 "Pick'em" odds (-110 to -120 depending on the book) indicate a 50/50 split between the two teams.

-Puck line: known as the “Canadian line”, this is an NHL-exclusive line similar to the "point spread".
-The Devils and their opponent are given a goals handicap to “cover”.
+Puck line: known as the “Canadian line,” this is an NHL-exclusive line similar to the "point spread."
+The Devils and their opponent are given a goal handicap to “cover.”

 *Note: Alternatively, you can use decimal odds (1.50) or fractional odds (1/2) if this makes it easier to calculate your bet.
 Sportsbooks offer the option of using any of the three.